Collaboration and Community Building in Contemporary Art

 Anemone Platz, Associate Professor in Japan studies, School of Culture and Society, Aarhus University.
 With her background in sociology and Japan studies, Anemone has carried out extensive research in Japan with focus on the concept of home.

-International conference Culture and Regional Revitalization – Case Studies from Japan in collaboration with Senior Research Fellow Barbara Geilhorn ved German Institute for Japanese Studies Tokyo.
+International conference Art in the Countryside: Symposium on Art and Regional Revitalization through Case Studies from Japan in collaboration with Senior Research Fellow Barbara Geilhorn, German Institute for Japanese Studies Tokyo.
+The symposium will take place August 12th-14th, 2022.

 September 2020 (postponed)